Creating payments

 The response includes subtotalCents, taxCents, amountCents, currency, and per-line taxAmountCents.
 If you omit customerAddress, no tax is computed and amountCents == subtotalCents.

-taxCode is Stripe's product tax category — e.g. txcd_99999999 (general goods) or txcd_10000000 (digital goods).
+taxCode is Stripe's product tax category — for example, txcd_99999999 (general goods) or txcd_10000000 (digital goods).
 Tax is always applied as EXCLUSIVE (added on top of the unit price).

-Creating a Payment (and Stripe PaymentIntent)
+Creating a payment (and Stripe PaymentIntent)

 typescript